 One of the most common scholarship myths is that applicants must write an essay to be considered for the award.

-While many scholarship programs do require an essay, this is not always the case.
+While many scholarship programs require an essay, this is not always true.

-In fact, there are many scholarships that do not require any essays or even an application.
+Many scholarships do not require any essays or even an application.

-These scholarships are often awarded on the basis of merit, such as a student’s academic record or leadership activities.
+These scholarships are often awarded based on merit, such as a student’s academic record or leadership activities.

-Furthermore, some scholarships are awarded through competitions such as art, music, or writing.
+Furthermore, some scholarships are awarded through art, music, or writing competitions.

-So if you have been avoiding scholarships because you don’t think you have time to write an essay, you may want to reconsider as there are many opportunities that don’t require one.
+So if you have been avoiding scholarships because you don’t have time to write an essay, you may want to reconsider, as many opportunities don’t require one.

 5) You Have to Have Financial Need

-One of the most common scholarship myths is that you have to have financial need in order to be eligible for a scholarship.
+One of the most common scholarship myths is that you have financial needs to be eligible for a scholarship.

-This simply isn’t true.
-Many scholarships are offered to students regardless of their financial situation, and many are even geared specifically toward those with high financial need.
+This isn’t true.
+Many scholarships are offered to students regardless of their financial situation, and many are geared toward those with high financial need.

 So don’t let your financial situation stand in the way of applying for a scholarship–you never know what kind of opportunity may be waiting for you!

-Another common scholarship myth is that you don’t need good grades or excellent academic performance in order to receive an award.
+Another common scholarship myth is that you don’t need good grades or excellent academic performance to receive an award.

 While it’s true that some scholarships are based on non-academic criteria, such as community service or leadership roles,

-it’s important to remember that scholarship committees tend to prioritize applicants who excel academically.
+it’s important to remember that scholarship committees prioritize applicants who excel academically.

-To maximize your chances of receiving an award, make sure to keep up your grades and strive for excellence in all of your academic pursuits.
+To maximize your chances of receiving an award, keep up your grades and strive for excellence in all your academic pursuits.

 6) You Have to Start Applying for Scholarships Right After High School